arananet/clockpatch/README.md

 The fix is simple and apparently does the job for some Falcons.
 Just remove C208 (beware, located on the other side of PCB) and short circuit R221.
 That's it.

 ### Variant 1.1 (author: Atari Corp.)
-This fix used to circulate among users as a copy of [fax page from Atari Benelux](74F08.jpg).
+This fix used to circulate among users as a scanned [fax page from Atari Benelux](74F08.jpg).

+### Variant 1.2 (author: Atari Corp.)
+Another well known scanned [fax page from Atari Benelux](74F04img.gif), dated Oct 7, 1994.
+It had been said to try if [Variant 1.1](#variant-11-author-atari-corp) doesn't help.

 ![Image of Clockpatch-1.1](Clockpatch-1.1.svg)